dunkyl/uwurandom-nes/README.md

 ## Build

 CMake is set up to build main.c with the clang distrubuted by LLVM-MOS, which has special targets for the NES.
-It also includes tiles.chr
+It also includes sprites.chr in the rom for graphics.

 The code does use a little of C23! [`[[fallthough]]`](https://en.cppreference.com/w/c/language/attributes/fallthrough), which the version of clang does support.